 Trauma Center Resources – Handouts, Interviews, Resources for First Responders

 On this website of the Trauma Center we find a collection of very useful links to handouts and articles about the topic of disaster and its consequences, as well as links to resources for first responders (target group) .

 This is the main page of NCTSN concerning Natural Disasters.
 It provides with the most important links under this topic – earthquakes, epidemics, fires, floods, hurricanes, tornadoes, and tsunamis.
 Under each of these pages you will find lots of very useful links and articles as well, with essential description of situations, symptoms, and how-to-cope procedures.

 Field Manual for Mental Health and Human Service Workers in Major Disasters

 This Field Manual is intended for mental health workers and other human service providers who assist survivors following a disaster.
 This pocket reference provides the basics of disaster mental health, with numerous specific and practical suggestions for humanitarian workers (target group).
 Essential information about disaster survivors’ reactions and needs is included.
 “Helping” skills are described with guidance for when to refer for professional assistance.
 Strategies for worker stress prevention and management are presented in the last section.

-We have collected some useful articles, guidelines, websites concerning this topic.
-Lots of the links although targeting children can nevertheless be considered valid and useful also for adults.
+We have collected useful articles, guidelines, and websites concerning this topic.
+Many of the links although targeting children can nevertheless be considered valid and useful also for adults.

 Children and Disaster; Teaching Recovery Techniques